MicrosoftDocs/azure-reference-other/studio-module-reference/multiclass-neural-network.md

 ### <a name="bkmk_Customizing"></a> Customizing the neural network using script

-In Azure Machine Learning Studio (classic), you can customize the architecture of a neural network model by using the Net# language.
+In Machine Learning Studio (classic), you can customize the architecture of a neural network model by using the Net# language.
 Customizations supported by the Net# language include:

 - Specifying the number of hidden layers and the number of nodes in each layer
 - Specifying mappings between layers